freifunk-gluon/gluon/docs/user/faq.rst

 - Payload: Allow for the transport of IPv6 packets, by adhering to the minimum MTU of 1280 Byte specified in RFC 2460
   - and configure `MSS clamping`_ accordingly,
-  - and announce your link MTU via Router Advertisments and DHCP
+  - and announce your link MTU via Router Advertisements and DHCP

   .. _MSS clamping: https://www.tldp.org/HOWTO/Adv-Routing-HOWTO/lartc.cookbook.mtu-mss.html